SigmaWe/SmartCommand/_posts/2022-12-30-new_backend.md

 # Refactorized backend, initial report

-Now you can try our refactorized backend at https://search-small-ovrqou53aq-uc.a.run.app/?q=%22set%20python%20kernel%22&k=50 Only three parameters to be passed in the URL via GET:
+Now you can try our refactorized backend as easy as visiting https://search-small-ovrqou53aq-uc.a.run.app/?q=%22set%20python%20kernel%22&k=50 from your browser.
+Only three parameters to be passed in the URL via GET:
 * `q` for your query, space separated terms,
 * `k` and `p` for [top-k and top-p](https://docs.cohere.ai/docs/controlling-generation-with-top-k-top-p) cutoffs.